nanolith/reading_list/README.md

 * ~~*A History of India* by Michael H. Fisher and The Great Courses~~
 * *Midnight's Children* by Salman Rushdie
 * *Run, Hide, Repeat: A Memoir of a Fugitive Childhood* by Pauline Dakin
+* *Indestructible: The Unforgettable Memoir of a Marine Hero at the Battle of Iwo Jima* by Jack H. Lucas and D.K.
+Drum

 Literature from Strand Quiz
 ---------------------------